trikonp/PBF-CI4/README.md

 CodeIgniter adalah sebuah framework aplikasi berbasis PHP yang digunakan untuk membangun aplikasi WEB.
 Framework ini dirancang untuk memudahkan pengembangan aplikasi dengan menyediakan alat dan struktur dasar yang telah siap pakai.
 Dengan CodeIgniter, pengembang dapat mengembangkan aplikasi web dengan cepat dan efisien karena framework ini menyediakan fitur-fitur seperti manajemen database, pengelolaan URL dan sistem templating.
 [CodeIgniter 4](https://codeigniter.com).

-## Instal CodeIgniter Menggunakan Composer

-`composer create-project codeigniter4/appstarter` then `composer update` whenever there is a new release of the framework.

-When updating, check the release notes to see if there are any changes you might need to apply to your `app` folder.
-The affected files can be copied or merged from `vendor/codeigniter4/framework/app`.

 ## Setup

 Copy `env` to `.env` and tailor for your app, specifically the baseURL